2908 Clayton Street, Easton, PA - 484.852.1373 - email@example.com

 dRUMBOOTH is located in the Easton area just minutes from 22/33/78/248.
 The address is 2908 Clayton Street, Easton.

 dRUMBOOTH offers weekly half hour or weekly hour drum lessons.
-Cash, checks, and credit cards are accepted.
+Cash, checks, credit cards, and Paypal are accepted.

 ABOUT DRUM LESSONS

 Drum lessons are balanced by combining a variety of resources all with the goal of developing the skills for the student to be able to play the way he or she wants to play.